mycpuorg/mycpuorg.github.io/_posts/2020-01-04-PySpark-Jupyter-EMR-SageMaker.md

 ## How to Set this up in no time
 https://aws.amazon.com/blogs/machine-learning/build-amazon-sagemaker-notebooks-backed-by-spark-in-amazon-emr/

-## Why would use these combo technologies
+## Why should I use these combo technologies?
 I recently had a request to crunch through a huge dataset that had some strange requirements (not so strange actually).
 However, this got me smacking my lips to learn about Spark and actually have a project to show for it.
 I decided to use the bleeding edge.

-The initial set of questins had me asking - how should I allocate the number of nodes in the cluster?
+After a moment of looking at the data I was asking myself - how should I allocate the number of nodes in the cluster?
 How should I split the work?

 ## What are RDDs?
 An RDD is a collection of elements in distributed systems context.
 In